leongjs98/portfolio_blog/content/posts/dont-get-hacked-simple-guide-to-protect-your-devices/index.md

 title: "Don't Get Hacked!
 Simple guide to protect your devices."
 date: 2023-01-25T14:28:54+08:00
 draft: false
-description: "Guide to protect all your online accounts and avoid getting hacked!
-Steps to prevent getting hacked."
+description: "Simple guide to prevent getting hacked and protect all your online accounts!"
-summary: "I see you are using the Internet, learn how to protect yourself online."
+summary: "My friend got hacked last week, don't be like him and protect yourself online."
 topics: ['cybersecurity']
 ---

 {{< alert >}}

 **Warning!** This isn't an extensive guide on how to protect yourself from getting hacked.
 This is just a simple guide that everyone and their grandma can do (at least to some extent)

 {{< /alert >}}

 Recently, one of my friend got hacked, and he is quite educated and considered